andrew131001/Expense-Tracker-Project/README.md

 # Expense-Tracker-Project

 Group Project dealt with MVC pattern and Core Data included Chart git library.
 Keep records of expenses to manage expenditure habits.
+Display comprehansive views via TableViews and a Chart.

 ## Description by each member